 How many emails can I send per day?

-You can send any number of daily emails to collaborators that have verified emails for their Airtable accounts.
-For non-collaborators, there are various limits for how many emails you can send per day depending on your plan.
-You'll see these limits shared at the top of the "Send email" action.
+No matter the plan type, you can send any number of daily emails to collaborators that have verified emails for their Airtable accounts.
+Currently, bases on the Free plan are limited to only emailing collaborators with verified emails.
+For non-collaborators, bases within workspaces on the Pro plan can send emails to 100 unique recipients per day.
+You can view your current base's limits at the top of the "Send email" action.

 Make sure each of your collaborators have verified the emails connected to their Airtable accounts.
 When creating a new Airtable account you should receive an email from Airtable with a link to click to verify your email.